SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Reference/DIS_settings.md

 In the *Account* tab, you can see

 - the name of the user who is currently signed in,
-- the current connection to [SkylineAPI](https://api.skyline.be),
+- the current [Skyline API](https://api.skyline.be) connection status,
-- the current authentication status to SkylineAPI, and
+- the current [Skyline API](https://api.skyline.be) authentication status, and
 - the current account status.

 Also, a button allows you to sign out (and sign in again).